chajiiiii/Simon-Game/README.md

 ### - Wireframe & Pseudocode

 ![simon-game-wireframe](https://github.com/chajiiiii/Simon-Game/assets/93015253/3e70929d-cac5-41d0-9526-058580ba7f19)
-This is the wireframe of UI.
+This is the wireframe of the UI.
 I wanted to make it look simple, and include all necessary game features.
 <br><br>

 <details>